cobioda/longreadtools/README.md

 resulting object to ensure it’s structured correctly and ready for downstream analysis.
 We will display the shape of the matrix, the metadata associated with observations (cells), and the variables (genes) to get an overview of the dataset.
-Additionally, we will check for any potential issues such as non-unique observation names, which we’ve been warned about in the output from cell 20.

 ``` python
 # Display the shape of the concatenated Anndata object